arindam29/Deep-Robust-Deconvolution-of-Low-Dose-CT-Perfusion/README.md

 3. Matlab 2018b

 # Contact
-Feel free to drop a mail to arindamdutta1996@gmail.com incase you find any bug in the codes or need any help with understanding them.
+Much like Gradient Descent, I always believe in learning from mistakes!
+So, incase you find any bug in the codes or need any help with understanding them -
+Feel free to drop a mail to arindamdutta1996@gmail.com with cc to Prof. Phaneendra K. Yalavarthy yalavarthy@iisc.ac.in.